 See what I mean?
-There are tons of things that should be a part of your family's home management binder, but it's not all about making things easier for others – it's about making things easier for yourself.
-Check out these ideas below, and feel free to add anything in the comments that you have in your binders!
+There are tons of things that should be a part of your family’s home management binder!
+It’s not all about making things easier for others – it’s about making things easier for yourself.
+Check out these home management binder categories below, and feel free to add anything in the comments that you have in your binders!

-Here are most of the sections and pages in my Home Binder to help get you started.
-It's everything that covers the home and family as a whole – but is NOT including my own personal productivity planner or business planner.
+Here are most of the home management binder categories, sections, and pages in mine to help get you started.
+It’s everything that covers the home and family as a whole – but does NOT include my own personal productivity planner or business planner.
 Yes, I have lots of planners and binders around here!

 - Personal details such as medical history, medicines and dosages, clothing and shoe sizes, and any allergies or other issues.